top of page

 Proposed Project

-The draft proposal, if implemented, would save the town approximately $563K and eliminate 2.3 million lbs. of CO2 over 25 years assuming all incentives can be exercised, a 10yr green municipal loan secured at 2.125%, and implemented within the time permitted by the grandfathered CPG's.
+The draft proposal business case, if implemented, would save the town approximately $702K and eliminate 3.12 million lbs. of CO2 over 25 years assuming all incentives can be exercised, a 10yr green municipal loan secured at 2.25%, and implemented within the time permitted by Federal Tax Incentives.
+If this deadline cannot be met, the project remains viable however the financing terms would change and benefits reduced accordingly.

 Other Resources